How to Grow The Everlasting Pea

 I do not find it necessary to feed or grow in particularly rich soil.
 The everlasting pea is vigorous and grows easily.
 It will flower all summer long, but to do so dead heading is essential.
 Remove all spent flowers and seed heads so that the shrub keeps producing more flowers.

-There is also a variety called Lathyrus grandiflorus, which you may want to give a miss as it is very vigorous, bordering on invasive, whereas L. latifolius is better behaved, Still, in common with many climbing plants it is vigorous and will grow from 0-1.5/2m in the growing season.
+There is also a variety called Lathyrus grandiflorus, which I would recommend you avoid.
+It is very vigorous, bordering on invasive, whereas L. latifolius is better behaved.
+Still, in common with many climbing plants it is vigorous and will grow from 0-1.5/2m in the growing season.
 It can be a bit thuggish scrambling over neighbouring plants, but because it is so vigorous, if you chop it about a bit, it keeps on growing .